Urinary Incontinence (UI)

-UI in males
+Causes of UI in men

-Males can experience any of the types of UI.
+Men can experience any of the types of UI.
 UI primarily occurs in males because of developing problems with nerve function, such that the brain no longer sends signals to the bladder effectively.
 This can include suffering from a stroke or a spinal cord injury (SCI), both of which affect the nervous system, interrupting the transmission of the nerve signals required for control of the urinary sphincter.
 Those who are affected by problems related to the prostate gland are also at risk of experiencing UI.